-The Company has established a Senior Management Team (SMT) which is responsible for the implementation of the business plan and risk management strategy set by the Board.
-The SMT is comprised by 9 members in managerial positions and is chaired by the General Manager.
+The Company has established an Executive Committee (ExCo) which consists of all members of Senior Management and which is responsible for the implementation of the business plan and risk management strategy set by the Board.
+As at the end of year 2022, the ExCo consisted of 7 members in managerial positions and which include the General Manager and is also chaired by the General Manager.

-The General Manager has the overall responsibility and oversight for all the business operations of the Company and is supported in her role by the Managers of each of the Company's Divisions.
+The General Manager has the overall responsibility and oversight for all the business operations of the Company and is supported by the Managers of each of the Company's Divisions.
 Each Division has a clear mandate and responsibilities which are clearly communicated to members of staff and can be adjusted according to business developments and requirements.

-The role of the SMT is to support the effective management of the Company and improve the level of awareness of its Management Team and staff.
+The role of the ExCo is to support the effective management of the Company and improve the level of awareness of its Management Team and staff.
 Its responsibilities include:

-- Oversight of the operations of the Company and providing direction with regard to such operations, - Defining the strategy and plans of the Company and implementing such through allocation of resources across business units and support functions of the Company, - Overseeing the implementation of Company policies and procedures, - Developing, reviewing and improving mechanisms and processes for an effective internal control system, - Coordinating and managing the activities of the Company, apportioning duties to personnel and promoting accountability and reporting.
+- Oversight of the operations of the Company and providing direction with regard to such operations; - Defining the strategy and plans of the Company and implementing such through allocation of resources across business units and support functions of the Company; - Overseeing the implementation of Company policies and procedures; - Developing, reviewing and improving mechanisms and processes for an effective internal control system; - Coordinating and managing the activities of the Company, apportioning duties to personnel and promoting accountability and reporting.